 1. Partnerships: broadening the coalition for multilateral humanitarian action

 The scale and scope of global challenges requires working together in new ways, with new partners.
 Partnership has always been integral to OCHA's efforts.
 Sustained relations, built on trust and mutual respect, are vital when preparing for and responding to humanitarian emergencies.
 OCHA has a unique position within the international humanitarian system to convene and influence agendas.
 They will do this more strategically, with the aim of creating a more enabling environment for humanitarian action.

 2. Service provider: building a better system

 The expectations of OCHA have evolved since humanitarian reform.
-We will ensure that our services and support to partners also evolve and meet clients’ needs.
-We are focused on helping partners more predictably through humanitarian coordination leadership, strengthening coordination mechanisms, and improving the evidence base for humanitarian decision-making, planning and resource allocation.
+They will ensure that their services and support to partners also evolve and meet clients’ needs.
+They are focused on helping partners more predictably through humanitarian coordination leadership, strengthening coordination mechanisms, and improving the evidence base for humanitarian decision-making, planning and resource allocation.

 3. Reliability and professionalism: creating better staffing and surge solutions to be there when it counts

 In 2010, OCHA will introduce surge solutions to ensure the right people are on the ground immediately after a new disaster.
 This will be coordinated with longer-term staffing to ensure continuity of OCHA presence.